 IndUni fonts

-These fonts are designed to allow the representation of Indian-language (and similar) material in Roman script using the Unicode character set.
-They are based on fonts designed by
+The OpenType fonts in this archive are designed to allow the representation of Indian-language (and similar) material in Roman script using the Unicode character set.
+They are contained in the five .zip files:

 IndUni-C.zip contains fonts based on URW++'s Courier-lookalike;